 Kenya is the third largest producer of tea behind India and China.
-Kenyan tea originated in 1903 when the first Camellia Sinensis assamica were planted.
+Kenya tea originated in 1903 when the first Camellia Sinensis assamica were planted.
 However it wasn’t until the 1920’s that tea production really started in the country and today Kenyan tea is a $1 billion industry.

 Tea production in Kenya is helped by the ideal conditions of climate, altitude and good rainfall in the growing regions.
 Tea growing in Kenya is situated on the highlands with altitude ranging from 4900 feet to 8850 feet.
 Lower altitudes in Kenya are far too hot for the tea plants to grow but vast plantations hug the mountainsides.